operasoftware/devopera/blog/_posts/2010-03-02-opera-10-50-final-for-windows-is-out.md

 authors:
 - andreas-bovens
 tags:
-- Opera 10.50
+- opera-10
-- Carakan
+- carakan
 - vega
 - release
-- Standards
-- blog
+- standards
 layout: article
 ---
 <p>This morning, we&#39;ve released the much anticipated <a href="http://www.opera.com/browser/">final version of Opera 10.50</a> for Windows — work on Mac and Linux versions is still ongoing, so <a href="http://my.opera.com/desktopteam/blog/">stay tuned</a>.</p>